onk3sh/BulkDealsSensex/README.md

-# Bulk Deals Sensex
+# Bulk Deals Stock Exchanges (BSE & NSE)

+## Description

-Financial data extraction from a website for all large volume deals executed for any data and Indian Stock Exchange (BSE/NSE).
+Financial data output for all large volume deals executed for any data and Indian Stock Exchange (BSE/NSE).
 ***Utility to fetch data for bulk deals for BSE and NSE***

 ## Steps for execution